WRAPUP 6-Russia issues new nuclear warning as contested Ukraine referendum ends | Law-Order

 "The demagogues across the ocean and in Europe are not going to die in a nuclear apocalypse."
 'SHAM' REFERENDUMS

-First partial voting results from four regions of Ukraine partly occupied by Russia and its proxies showed overwhelming majorities in favour of joining Russia, Russia's state news agency RIA reported.
+First partial results from votes cast inside Russia on whether the four Russian-occupied regions of Ukraine should be incorporated into Russia showed overwhelming majorities in favour, Russia's state news agency RIA reported.
 It was a widely anticipated announcement after a five-day referendum that Kyiv and the West have denounced as a sham and say they will not recognise.
 Ukraine urged the EU to impose new punitive sanctions in response to votes it said were carried out at gunpoint in many cases.

 Putin said on state TV the votes were designed to protect people from what he has called the persecution of ethnic Russians and Russian-speakers by Ukraine, something Kyiv has denied.
 "Saving people in all the territories where this referendum is being held is at the top of our minds and the focus of attention of our entire society and country," Putin said.